 A medium or high carbon steel that has been given heat treatment to temper it, or increase the toughness of the steel.
 How hard the steel becomes depends on the amount of carbon present in the metal, and it’s typically used to make power shovels, nozzles, surgical instruments and other manufactured parts.

 A nickel-chromium-tungsten-molybdenum alloy that has impressive strength in high temperatures.
 Haynes also has superb resistance to oxidizing environments up to 1149°C for long periods of time.

 An alloy containing oxidation-corrosion-resistant materials well suited for service in extreme environments.
-Inconel is often used in gas turbine blades, seals, combustors, rotors, and other motor shafts.
+Inconel is often used in gas turbine blades, seals, combustors, thrusters, rotors and other motor shafts.

 An alloy of iron and nickel often used in manufacturing office appliances.
 Invar has the lowest thermal expansion among all metals and alloys in the range from room temperature up to approximately 230°C.

 A nickel-cobalt ferrous alloy with thermal expansion characteristics.
 Kovar is often used to manufacture electronic devices such as light bulbs, vacuum tubes and cathode-ray tubes.

 Steels that possess qualities of toughness and strength without losing ductility.
 These steels are iron-nickel alloys with additions of cobalt, titanium, molybdenum and aluminum.

 A silver-colored metal that is resistant to corrosion but can be deformed into a thin wire without losing its strength.
 Molybdenum is often used for machining parts necessary in the aerospace industry like turbo pumps, propulsion systems and satellite components.

 A collection of nickel alloys made up of mostly copper and nickel.
-Monel is commonly used to manufacture Military and Aerospace machining components necessary for successful practices.
+Monel is commonly used to manufacture Military and Aerospace machining components such as thrusters, necessary for successful practices.